cert-manager/website/content/en/docs/usage/certificate.md

 {{% /pageinfo %}}

-`additionalOutputFormats` is a field on the Certificate `spec` that allows specifying additional supplimentory formats of issued certificates and their private key.
+`additionalOutputFormats` is a field on the Certificate `spec` that allows specifying additional supplementary formats of issued certificates and their private key.
 There are currently two supported additional output formats:
 `CombinedPEM` and `DER`.
 Both output formats can be specified on the same Certificate.